-Other financial assets at amortised cost include loan to a joint venture, other receivables and deposits.
+Other financial assets at amortised cost include loan to a joint venture, other receivables, deposits, and cash and bank balances.
 These financial assets are considered to be low credit risk as the counterparty has capacity to meet its contractual cash flow obligation.
 Therefore, applying the expected credit risk model resulted in an immaterial impact on the loss allowance provision for these financial assets.